enplotz/ienv/README.md

 Feel free to open a new issue on GitHub.

+- sometimes the color scheme looks off either in vim or in vim inside a tmux
+- mouse-based copy/paste in vim and vim+tmux might not work (in general, this is difficult to get right since everyone that uses vim/tmux longer than me seems to have their own preferences)

 ### macOS bash
 ```
 bash: shopt: autocd: invalid shell option name